 You’re Not Alone Even If You Feel You Are

 For years I thought my husband probably hated me and held me at fault.
 Yes, I said years.
 Healing from losing a child does not just take days, weeks, or months.
-I have 4 children now 2 biological and 2 adopted and I check them multiple times a night just to make sure they are still breathing.
-Logically I know they are fine but my heart insists I check.

 One day a friend I will forever treasure brought me a journal.
 She told me she knew I had a story to tell that I needed to get out.
 I started writing my thoughts in the journal and it was the perfect outlet for me to let go of my pain and process what happened.
 Eventually, I realized my story was one that needed to be heard.